KostasValeckas/PyLongslit/paper/paper.md

 ![Step 3 - 1d spectrum extraction.
 In this step, objects are traced, extracted, flux calibrated and combined (if several spectra of the same object exist).\label{fig:1d_extraction}](1d_extraction.png)

-The pipeline is controlled by a configuration file that has to be passed as an argument to every pipeline procedure.
+The software is controlled by a configuration file that has to be passed as an argument to every pipeline procedure.
 The different parameters of the configuration file are described in the [documentation](https://kostasvaleckas.github.io/PyLongslit/index.html).

 # Evaluation

-To test the pipeline for correctness, we run the pipeline on data from two long-slit instruments: [NOT ALFOSC](https://www.not.iac.es/instruments/alfosc/) and [GTC OSIRIS](https://www.gtc.iac.es/instruments/osiris/), and compare the results with the results from the well-established, semi-automated PypeIt Python pipeline  [@pypeit:joss_pub ; @pypeit:joss_arXiv ; @pypeit:zenodo]:
+To test the software for correctness, we run the pipeline on data from two long-slit instruments: [NOT ALFOSC](https://www.not.iac.es/instruments/alfosc/) and [GTC OSIRIS](https://www.gtc.iac.es/instruments/osiris/), and compare the results with the results from the well-established, semi-automated PypeIt Python pipeline  [@pypeit:joss_pub ; @pypeit:joss_arXiv ; @pypeit:zenodo]:

 ![GTC OSIRIS observation of GQ1218+0823.\label{fig:gtc}](gtc_comp.png)